PopalinaMalima/Librarie-Online/README.md

-Online Library is a simple CRUD web application built using PHP and MySQL — my very first hands-on experience with PHP.
+Online Library is a simple CRUD web application built using PHP and MySQL, my very first hands-on experience with PHP.
 This project was developed as part of a university course on Database Systems Management.

 Through this project, I explored core concepts like: